 Low-carb diet: Can it help you lose weight?

-A low-carb diet limits carbohydrates — such as those found in grains, starchy vegetables and fruit — and emphasizes foods high in protein and fat.
+A low-carb diet limits carbohydrates, often called carbs — such as those found in grains, starchy vegetables and fruit.
+A low-carb diet focuses on foods high in protein and fat.
 Many types of low-carb diets exist.
-Each diet has varying restrictions on the types and amounts of carbohydrates you can eat.
+Each diet has varying limits on the type and amount of carbs you can eat.

 Why you might follow a low-carb diet